sequenceiq/blog-test/source/_posts/2014-10-28-datalake-cloudbreak.markdown

 author: Tamas Bihari
 published: true
 ---
-Building the data lake in the cloud - Part1

 A while ago we have released our cloud agnostic and Docker container based Hadoop as a Service API - [Cloudbreak](http://sequenceiq.com/cloudbreak/).
 Though the purpose of [Cloudbreak](https://cloudbreak.sequenceiq.com) is to quickly provision arbitrary sized Hadoop clusters in the cloud, the project emerged from bare metal Hadoop provisioning in Docker containers.
 We were (still doing it) [provisioning](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/) Hadoop on bare metal using Docker - and because of this legacy the data was always stored in HDFS.
 Recently we have been asked to run a proof-of-concept project and build an `always on` data lake using a cloud `object storage`.